mgrahamjo/cyanide/README.md

 On Windows, double-click `CyanIDE.cmd`.

-You will be prompted for the password to your RSA key before the app starts up at http://localhost:8000.
+You will be prompted for the password to your RSA key.
+The first time you run the app it will take a few moments to run `npm install` before starting up.

-The first time you run the app it will take a moment to run `npm install` before starting up.
+Once connected, visit http://localhost:8000 in Chrome.

 ## Features